 - one data rate measurement for the UL within the "ulDataRate" attribute; and/or

-- one data rate measurement for the DL within the "dlDataRate" attribute.
+- one data rate measurement for the DL within the "dlDataRate" attribute;

 and/or, if the feature "EnQoSMon" is supported and QoS monitoring report is for congestion measurement, the SMF shall also include within the "qosMonCongReps" attribute:

-- the uplink congestion information within the "ulCongInfo" attribute; and/or
+- one uplink congestion information within the "ulCongInfo" attribute; and/or

-- the downlink congestion information within the "dlCongInfo" attribute.
+- one downlink congestion information within the "dlCongInfo" attribute.

 When the feature "QoSMonCapRepo" is supported and the PCF subscribed the "QOS_MON_CAP_REPO" trigger, if the SMF determines that the QoS Monitoring is no longer or can again be performed, the SMF shall invoke the Npcf_SMPolicyControl_Update procedure and shall report the QoS Monitoring Capability within "qosMonCapRepos" attribute and the "QOS_MON_CAP_REPO" value within "repPolicyCtrlReqTriggers" attribute.
 In each CapabilityReport data structure, the SMF shall include the indication that QoS Monitoring control is supported or not again within the "capReport" attribute, and the corresponding QoS notification capability type within "capType" attribute.
 The PCF may notify the AF(s) as specified 3GPP TS 29.514 [17].